 With approximately fifteen volunteers each week we work in conjunction with other non-governmental organizations (NGOs), informal settlements, and an organisation operating a local warehouse of donated goods to deliver services in Athens and the Attica region.

 Mariam is Iraqi and grew up in Saudi Arabia and the UK.
-In conjunction with studying humanitarian work, she volunteered with various groups in Austria and Greece.
-She volunteered at the Orange House four times before deciding to move to Greece to help with managing the organization.
+She has an academic background in humanitarian work and has volunteered with refugee focused organizations in Austria and throughout Greece.
+After volunteering with The Orange House part time on multiple trips to Greece, she decided to move to Greece permanently to serve as The Orange House’s Operations Manager.
 She speaks English and Arabic.

-Léa studied HR and Communication in Paris and Montreal before dedicating herself to recruitment.
+Léa is from Paris, France.
+She studied HR and Communications in Paris and Montreal before dedicating herself to recruitment.
 She has more than 4 years of experience recruiting junior and senior positions across different industries on a global level.
-She worked for top recruitment companies in Paris, London and Barcelona.
-Léa has dedicated herself to Zaatar to recruit the best individuals to further our cause.
+She has worked for top recruitment companies in Paris, London, and Barcelona.
+Léa now interviews all volunteer candidates interested in contributing their time to Zaatar.
+She speaks French, Spanish and English.